yaleyang5/yaleyang5/README.md

 - 🔭 I’m currently working on growing my startup, [Cribit](https://cribit.xyz/)!

-- 🌱 These days, I’m growing in Redux, Tailwind, and Firebase.
+- 🌱 These days, I’m growing in Typescript, Tailwind, and Firebase.

 - ❓ Ask me about anything related to the MERN stack (with CRUD) and related technologies.